grelau/Sudoku_Solver/README.md

 # Sudoku_Solver
-C program to solve any sudoku grid using backtracking
+Simple C script to solve any sudoku grid using backtracking

 # How to test it
 Open a command prompt to git clone this repo